Data-Science-Center-UB/Obsidian-for-Researchers/Exercises_Learning_Obsidian/04_Linking_your_knowledge.md

 ### Linking a local file

 *It is also possible to write a link in a note in Obsidian that allows you to open a file from your computer.
 You need to insert a path to a file on your local device into the following link.
 You can find the path by right-clicking on a file and selecting "Copy as Path".
 Usually there will automatically will insert double quotation mark.
-You have to replace them with <  >*
+You have to replace them with <  > We have already applied this in task 02 in our CHANGELOG.*

 ```markdown
 [filename](<absolute-path>)